Gibberlings3/Road_To_Discovery_for_SoD/sodrtd/readme.sodrtd.german.txt

 ÄNDERUNGSHISTORIE

 Version 1.1
-- Sir Deggernaut should not be in the campand in front of the castle both.
+- Sir Deggernaut should not be in the camp and in front of the castle both.
 - Added reactions from officers to the knowledge of Hephernaan's plans to the meeting at Dead Man's Pass.
 - minor corrections.